 As stated above, there is no guarantee that the foregoing absorptions will occur.
-In addition, there can be no guarantee that any owners of the District Land (such as any production home builder) has or will have the financial capabilities to complete development on any land so acquired.
+In addition, there can be no guarantee that any owner of the District Land (such as any production home builder) has or will have the financial capabilities to complete development on any land so acquired.
 There can be no assurance that any sales will be consummated or that the projected activity will occur.
 There are no restrictions on the ability of the Owner to sell all or portions of the District Land to one or more other developers and there can be no assurance now or at the time the Bonds are issued or at any later date that any existing or subsequent owners will have the financial capability to, or will, commence or complete development on any portion of the District Land so acquired.
-See "RISK FACTORS - Concentration of Ownership; Subsequent Transfer" and "-Failure or Inability to Complete Proposed Project."
+See "RISK FACTORS - Concentration of Ownership; Subsequent Transfer" and "- Failure or Inability to Complete Proposed Project."

-In addition to the Public Infrastructure, the Project includes non-public infrastructure such as trails and amenities (including private parks, walking paths, landscaping, artwork, entry features, signage and lighting) and is planned to include additional such non-public infrastructure.
-In addition, on site improvements (for individual lots, including grading, sewer, water, drainage, dry utilities and paving) (the "Project Infrastructure") have been completed, other on site improvements are currently underway, and other on site improvements are planned.
-None of the Project Infrastructure will be financed with proceeds from the sale of the Bonds, but instead has been financed, and is planned to be financed in the future, by the Owner or the homebuilders through a combination of equity (the sources of which will be additional equity contributions by the members in the Owner or the homebuilders.
-There can be no assurance that such additional equity or private debt will be available to the Owner or the homebuilders in the future.
+In addition to the public infrastructure to be acquired with proceeds of the Bonds and future District bond sales, the Project includes non-public infrastructure such as trails and amenities (including private parks, walking paths, landscaping, artwork, entry features, signage and lighting) and is planned to include additional non-public infrastructure.
+In addition, on-site improvements (for individual lots, including grading, sewer, water, drainage, dry utilities and paving) (the "Project Infrastructure") have been completed, other on-site improvements are currently underway, and other on-site improvements are planned.
+None of the Project Infrastructure will be financed with proceeds from the sale of the Bonds, but instead has been financed, and is planned to be financed in the future, by the Owner or the homebuilders or other owners through a combination of equity (the sources of which will be additional equity contributions by the members in the Owner entity and/or the homebuilders or other owners.
+There can be no assurance that such additional equity or private debt will be available to the Owner or the homebuilders or other owners.